browserengineering/book/book/layout.md

         )
 ```

-By default `create_rectangle` draws a one-pixel black border, which
+By default, `create_rectangle` draws a one-pixel black border, which
 for backgrounds we don't want, so make sure to pass `width = 0`:

 To skip offscreen graphics commands, so let's add a `bottom` field to